stormchaserroleplaying/stormchaserRPG/Skills/Performance/index.md

 ---

 # Performance
-Your performance check determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of entertainment.
+Performance is a **Charisma**-based skill that determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of entertainment.

 ## Subskills